nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 layout: layouts/post.njk
 ---

-Managing z-indexes can be tricky.
-You'll undoubtedly be familiar with examples like these:
+Managing z-index can be challenging, as demonstrated in these common scenarios:

 ```css
 .header {